quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Threshold value SHOULD send an immediate ACK when the gap between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.
-Sending this additional ACK will reset the `max_ack_delay` timer and `Ack-Eliciting Threshold` counter as any ACK would do.
+Sending this additional ACK will reset the `max_ack_delay` timer and `Ack-Eliciting Threshold` counter (as any ACK would do).

-In order to ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
+To ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
 If the threshold is smaller, an ACK_FRAME is sent before the packet can be declared lost based on the packet threshold.
 If the value is